This post may contain affiliate links. Please read our disclosure policy.

-Grits vs. Polenta
+What are Grits? – Grits vs. Polenta

 Grits are a coarsely ground grain made with either hominy or stone-ground corn.
 The simplest way to prepare grits is to boil them in water, but they can also be infused with extra flavor by cooking them in broth or stock.

-For creamy grits, cook them in milk or half milk half water.
+For creamy grits, cook them in milk or half milk, half water.
 Once grits are cooked, they are usually mixed with butter, but the variations are endless!

 Types of Grits

-- Hominy – hominy grits are made from white corn that has been soaked.
+- Hominy – Hominy grits are made from white corn that has been soaked.

 Delicious Variations